 Each serving contains 270 calories, 15 g fat, 32 g carbohydrates, and 4 g protein.
 It is vegetarian and gluten-free.

-Pin this Finish with a sprinkle of pumpkin seeds or fresh thyme.
+Finish with a sprinkle of pumpkin seeds or fresh thyme.
 Enjoy your bowl of creamy comfort!

 Recipe FAQs